jujhars13/gurmatsangeet/basics/2014-10-26_SRG_dadara.md

 *all the way up to top S\** and back down again*

 ## Notes
-This excercise will get your fingering going and also introduce you to non 4/4 bowing.
+This excercise will get your fingering going and also introduce you to non 4/4 bowing which some beginners find a real challenge.
-You need to be able to play at 140bpm,playing blind while maintaining tonal quality.
+You need to be able to play at 140bpm, playing blind while maintaining tonal quality.

 ## Advanced playing
 For those who like a challenge: